AntennaPod/antennapod.github.io/_i18n/en/contribute/translate.md

 The app is currently available in 34 languages.
 While there are more languages in Transifex, we don't include them in the app.
 We try to maintain a [threshold of 40% completion](https://github.com/AntennaPod/AntennaPod/pull/4112) for languages.
 If it goes below that, the app hardly provides a good user experience.

 New translations are pulled from Transifex to GitHub (the development platform) at least for every 'point release'.
-These are releases lik 2.0, 2.5, etc that introduce new features.
+These are releases like 2.0, 2.5, etc that introduce new features.
 But we also release updates with bug fixes and new translations in between.
 On average, it might take a month or two before your work is available in a release.

 Translation contributors will find themselves mentioned in the app with their Transifex username, under `Settings` » `About` » `Contributors`.